GuruprasathRamaprasath/img-insight-extension/README.md

 4. Update the `app-name` input for the workflow [Node Deploy](.github/workflows/node-deploy.yml) with the Azure Web application name
 5. Trigger the workflow by selecting the `pack-name=img-insight-extn` and clicking on `Run workflow`

-## Configure GitHub Copilot Extension
+## GitHub Copilot Extension: Configuration Video

 [![How to Configure Copilot Extension](https://img.youtube.com/vi/ky5TMI9skLE/0.jpg)](https://youtu.be/ky5TMI9skLE)